lvxn0va/catarse_stripe/README.md

       ...
     end

 Now that you've created your auth points, you'll then need to copy those keys to the matching columns in the projects table.
-You can do this automatically when a created project is loaded by adding this to the bottom of app/controllers/projects_controller.rb:
+You can do this automatically when a created project is loaded by adding this to the bottom of the projects controller code:

+    #app/controllers/projects_controller.rb
+    ...
     def check_for_stripe_keys
       if @project.stripe_userid.nil?
         [:stripe_access_token, :stripe_key, :stripe_userid].each do |field|